flipacholas/Architecture-of-consoles/articles/virtual-boy.Rmd.md

 - **32 32-bit registers**: This is a complete 32-bit CPU and the registers are well aligned to that.
 - **V800 series ISA**: A RISC instruction set that mixes 16-bit and 32-bit instructions.
 - **32-bit address bus**: Enabling to access up to 4 GB of memory, an enormous amount of space back then.
 - **Five-stage pipeline**: [Here](game-boy-advance#cpu) is a previous explanation of instruction pipelining.
-Worth mentioning that while other system debuted with three pipeline stages, this one went straight for the five!
+Worth mentioning that while other systems debuted with three pipeline stages, this one went straight for the five!
 - **1 KB L1 Cache** for instructions.
   - You won't see any more 'cached' portable consoles from Nintendo until the [Nintendo DS](nintendo-ds) arrives ~10 years later!